Know your audience: specializing grounded language models with listener subtraction: Dataset details

 For tcFMNIST, we randomly place a cFMNIST image in the bottom left and in the top-right of the image.
 This choice of tiling (as opposed to top-left, bottom-right, or some other combination) was chosen to avoid an inherent bias towards cuing for the top-left object that we observed in our base captioning model.

-For each dataset, we construct a fixed test set to use for equal comparison across all conditions.
+For the test set, we construct a fixed test set to use for equal comparison across all conditions.
 For contrastive-reward experiments, we also fix the distractors during test time for consistency.

 We normalize all images according to the normalization that was originally used for the off-the-shelf image encoders we use (for consistency).
 Specifically, for inputs to the speaker, which pass through CLIP's vision encoder, the normalization mean and standard deviation values are (0.481, 0.458, 0.408) and (0.269, 0.261, 0.278), respectively.
 For inputs to the listeners, which pass through ALIGN's vision encoder, the normalization mean and standard deviation values are (0.485, 0.456, 0.406) and (0.229, 0.224, 0.225), respectively.